Recycling in Hillsboro

 Place It On The Side - Place these items next to your roll cart in the red bin

-- Glass bottles & jars rinsed clean and lids removed
+- Glass bottles & jars rinsed clean and lids removed (no light bulbs, drinking glasses, or dishware)

 - Motor Oil pour into a clear plastic container with a screw-on lid